-Personally, I’d prefer to visit Saturn, I mean look at those numinous rings!
-But yes, if you had to flee Earth to run away from your responsibilities, a cost-utility analysis would tell you that Jupiter is a much more feasible option.
+Personally, I’d prefer to visit Saturn, but yes, if you had to flee Earth for some reason, a cost-benefit analysis would tell you that Jupiter is a much more feasible option.

-However, cosmologists aren’t planning to embark on such illustrious journeys just because they’re recluses.
-The most compelling reason is that some of Jupiter’s moons, namely Europa, Callisto and Ganymede, might contain vast amounts of liquid water beneath their icy shells, making them one of the best places to look for life in our entire solar system.
+Cosmologists aren’t planning to embark on any such illustrious journey to Jupiter, but not because they don’t want to!
+In fact, there are many reasons to travel there; the most compelling of which is that some of Jupiter’s moons, namely Europa, Callisto, and Ganymede, might contain vast amounts of liquid water beneath their icy shells, making them one of the best places to look for life in our entire solar system.

-The journey to the King of all Roman gods isn’t like a visit to the nearby Walmart.
+The journey to the King of all Roman gods isn’t like a visit to the store, or another country, or even the moon.
 Earth and Jupiter resemble sprinters racing on a clay track in the sweltering heat of the Sun.
-Since they revolve around the sun at different velocities, the distance between them continually changes.
+Since they revolve around the Sun at different velocities, the distance between them continually changes.
 At their closest point, the distance between them is around 365 million miles, whereas the farthest they can get from one another is 601 million miles.
-The average distance is around 483 million miles between the two celestial bodies.
+The average distance between the two celestial bodies is around 483 million miles.

 Therefore, before heading off, scientists must consider the trade-off between burning more fuel or the large financial expenditure and time it would take to reach the destination.
 The time it takes to reach a faraway planet depends not only on technological leaps in propulsion systems, but also on how all the planets are aligned.

-The first spacecraft that left for Jupiter was NASA’s Pioneer 10.
-It took a direct route, completing its journey in 640 days—just under 2 years.
+The first spacecraft to reach Jupiter was NASA’s Pioneer 10.
+It took a direct route, completing its journey in only 640 days—just under 2 years.
 Even so, it only came within 130,000 km of Jupiter.
-As I mentioned earlier, faster routes are taken by a spacecraft with the dedicated intention of observing planets.
-The Pioneer only clicked pictures and then went on its way.
-Similarly, Pioneer 11 and the Voyagers took around 600 days, but were much cozier than Pioneer 10, as they came within 21,000 km of Jupiter.
+Faster routes are taken by a spacecraft when it has the intention of only superficially observing the planet.
+Basically, the Pioneer 10 spacecraft just clicked a few pictures of Jupiter and continued on its way further into the solar system.
+Similarly, Pioneer 11 and Voyagers 1 and 2 took around 600 days, but were able to get much cozier to the gas giant than Pioneer 10, coming within 21,000 km of Jupiter.

-A spacecraft can take a direct route or longer, more circuitous ones.
-A longer route requires them to travel a path just behind a planet near its orbit.
+A spacecraft can take a direct route (like the Pioneers or Voyagers) or longer, more circuitous ones (like Galileo or Juno).
+A longer route requires them to travel a path just behind a planet, near its orbit.
 This is why their alignment with respect to each other is of critical importance.
-The planet’s gravitational pull lures a spacecraft inside when traveling towards it, and then “slingshots” it on its way around and back out.
+The planet’s gravitational pull lures a spacecraft inside when traveling towards it and then slingshots it on its way around and back out.

-The spacecraft relies on taking a part of the planet’s orbital energy to achieve this feat.
-The loss of energy is so small that even though the planet has lost some amount of its energy, the retardation in its motion isn’t noticeable at all.
+A spacecraft relies on taking a part of the planet’s orbital energy to achieve this feat.
+The loss of energy is so small that even though the planet has lost some amount of its energy, the retardation in its motion isn’t noticeable.

 Burning fuel rapidly will certainly bring you to Jupiter faster and will take a lot less time, but a more fuel-efficient way would save a ton of money and other important resources.
 Moreover, money isn’t the only constraint here.
 Satellites traveling at very high speeds find it equally difficult to slow down to just the right velocity and settle into a celestial body’s orbit.

-However, like a standard ride through a low-lit planetarium showing you around “the Solar System”, spaceships are also designed to whiz past planets with the sole intention of observing or photographing it, before flying off to explore the unknown ahead.
+However, like any standard ride through a low-lit planetarium giving you a tour of the solar system, spaceships are also designed to whiz past planets with the intention of just rudimentarily glancing at the planet and capturing a few photos before flying off to explore the unknown ahead.
 Technically, this is called a flyby.

-Galileo followed a VEGA (Venus Earth Gravity Assist) trajectory.
-The spacecraft underwent a close encounter with Venus once, followed by two cycles around Earth, and was finally thrown off like a disc towards the giant.
-Recently, The New Horizons mission performed a different flyby on its way to Pluto and other dwarf planets.
-It took the spaceship just over 13 months to reach Jupiter!
+Galileo, the first spacecraft to remain inside Jupiter’s orbit for a couple of years, followed a VEGA (Venus Earth Gravity Assist) trajectory.
+The spacecraft underwent a close encounter with Venus once, followed by two cycles around Earth, and was then finally thrown off like a disc towards our solar system’s giant planet.